-- We win over 93% of Gentamicin cases with clients
+We win over 93% of Gentamicin Poisoning cases for our clients

 - £775,000 is the biggest settlement